 - security and peacekeeping

-- a popular vote on final status for NK
+- a popular vote on final status for Nagorny Karabakh

-Following each KCG meeting, Conciliation Resources has published a Policy Brief.
-These Briefs highlight the main issues and challenges which were discussed during the meeting and make policy relevant reflections for further discussion.
-English and Russian versions are produced (some also in Armenian and Azerbaijani).
-The Policy Briefs are presented to international and local policymakers and, wherever possible, events have been organised in Baku, Stepanakert and Yerevan to stimulate debate and wider public discussion.
+Following each meeting, we publish a policy brief, which highlights the main issues and challenges discussed during the meeting, and makes policy relevant reflections for further discussion.
+Wherever possible, we organise events in Baku, Stepanakert and Yerevan to stimulate debate and wider public discussion around these publications.

-Conciliation Resources devised the KCG in 2010 in the framework of the European Union-funded European Partnership for the Peaceful Settlement of the Conflict over Nagorno-Karabakh (EPNK).
-The KCG has also been funded by the UK Government’s Conflict, Stablity and Security Fund.
+This work is part of the the European Union-funded European Partnership for the Peaceful Settlement of the Conflict over Nagorno-Karabakh (EPNK).
+The Karabakh Contact Group has also been funded by the UK Government’s Conflict, Stability and Security Fund.